KDE/mygnuhealth/doc/mygnuhealth.rst

    When you are using MyGNUHealth desktop client, you can resize the application, so the you can have two or three pages on the same screen.
-In this example, clicking on the "Health Tracker" section, it will show the three main areas (Bio, lifestyle and pyschological assessment).
+In this example, clicking on the "Health Tracker" section, it will show the three main areas (Bio, lifestyle and psychological assessment).
 If you select the bio section, MyGNUHealth will present the contexts (Blood pressure, glucose level...) that make up the "Bio" page.

 ..
 Note:: In upcoming versions, MyGNUHealth will support for smartwatches, such as the